 When I get my head out of scheduling and organising, you’ll find me by the sea, normally with a glass of wine in my hand.

-When not exploring London or chasing sunshine abroad, I’m eating too much food, exercising to compensate, painting or making friends.
+When not exploring London (G&T in hand) or chasing sunshine abroad, I’m eating too much food, exercising to compensate and burying myself in books.

 I’m a Parisian who fell in love with London and bring trilingual skills, a degree in Global Communications and two Masters in Branding to Pearlfisher.